-This chapter supplements guidance and methodologies in the 2006 IPCC Guidelines for emissions and removals of carbon dioxide (CO2), and emissions of methane (CH4), and provides additional information to be used in applying the methodologies.
-The review of the current literature suggests there is insufficient data to provide robust emission factors and methodology to update the guidance on N2O emissions from IWMS provided in Chapter 11, Volume 4 of the 2006 IPCC Guidelines at this time (see Appendix 5A of this chapter for additional discussion).
+This chapter supplements guidance and methodologies provided in the 2006 IPCC Guidelines for emissions and removals of carbon dioxide (CO2), and emissions of CH4, and provides additional information to be used in the application of the methodologies.
+Review of the current literature suggests there is insufficient data to provide robust emission factors and methodology to update the guidance on nitrous oxide (N2O) emissions from IWMS provided in Chapter 11, Volume 4 of the 2006 IPCC Guidelines at this time (see Appendix 5A of this chapter for additional discussion).
 This chapter should be read in conjunction with Volume 4 of the 2006 IPCC Guidelines.

-- 108 This chapter updates the 2006 IPCC Guidelines for: - Default reference soil organic carbon stocks (SOC{REF}) for IWMS under all climate regions (referring to Table 2.3, Chapter 2, Volume 4 of the 2006 IPCC Guidelines,), to be used for Tier 1 methods in all six land-use categories. - Default Soil Organic Carbon (SOC) stock change factor (F{LU}) for long-term cultivation of Cropland with IWMS. - 114 This chapter gives new guidance not contained in the 2006 IPCC Guidelines, by: - Providing new default SOC stock change factors for land-use (F{LU}) for rewetting of drained IWMS classified as Cropland.
+This chapter updates the 2006 IPCC Guidelines for:

+- default reference Soil Organic Carbon stocks (SOC{REF}) for IWMS under all climate regions (referring to Table 2.3, Chapter 2, Volume 4 of the 2006 IPCC Guidelines), to be used for Tier 1 methods in all six land-use categories; and - default Soil Organic Carbon (SOC) stock change factor (F{LU}) for long-term cultivation of Cropland with IWMS.

+This chapter gives new guidance not contained in the 2006 IPCC Guidelines by:

-1 In the 2006 IPCC Guidelines, "Flooded Lands are defined as water bodies where human activities have caused changes in the amount of surface area covered by water, typically through water level regulation."
+1 In the 2006 IPCC Guidelines, Flooded Lands are defined as water bodies where human activities have caused changes in the amount of surface area covered by water, typically through water level regulation.